 There’s a particular name given to devices of this type.
 This device is an electromagnet.
 We can see how this name makes sense, electro because we’re using an electric current to create a magnet, that is, a magnetic field that’s essentially the same as that created by a magnet.
 Now, when it comes to designing an electromagnet, making one for some application, often we’re interested in increasing the electromagnet’s strength, in other words making this magnetic field here, in the core of our solenoid, as powerful as possible.

 One way to do that is to add in what’s called a magnetizable material.
-A magnetizable material is one which is in itself a magnet.
+A magnetizable material is one which isn’t itself a magnet.
 But if you put it in an external magnetic field, it becomes one.
 Here, we’ve taken a magnetizable material, iron.
-And we feel the core of our solenoid with it.
+And we’ve filled the core of our solenoid with it.
 When we do this, we focus and strengthen the magnetic field, sometimes five, ten, or even hundreds of times as strong as it was before.

 This topic of materials to strengthen electromagnets brings up another point.
 When we think about what materials we might use to do this, they generally fall into two different classes.
 In the first class of material, if we apply an external magnetic field to it, then this material, though is magnetizable, takes a long time to show it.
 The external field needs to be active for quite some time before this material would generate its own internal magnetic field.
 That process happens quite slowly.
 But if we then turn off the external field, then the internally generated field persists for a long time too.
 These materials, which take a long time to gain as well as lose an induced magnetic field, are called hard magnetic materials.